ni/design-system/app/_drafts/list-boxes.md

 List views allow the user to select from a list of options.

 **Codename:** `ListView` - NationalInstruments.Controls.Shell
-Currently, there is not a shared control for creating a List box.
-However, you can use a simplified version of the `ListView' to accomplish the same effect.

 **XAML Code Snippet**
 {% highlight xml %}